 Ronnie offers not only a fresh perspective to the foregoing issues, but also comes from a unique background with a wealth of experience in public service.

 Housing is a basic human right.
 Nonetheless, affordable housing has become a scarcity amidst rapidly gentrifying neighborhoods.
-Ronnie will increase awareness of housing rights for tenants and advocate for affordable rents by working with the community to create solutions that hold enforcement entities accountable and protect the most vulnerable in the district.
+As councilman, Ronnie will increase awareness of tenants rights and advocate for affordable rents by holding enforcement entities accountable and protecting the most vulnerable in the district.

 Having attended public school his whole life, Ronnie understands the transformational power of quality public school education in shaping a child’s future as well as to the communities they live in.
 He has mentored young kids in the city along with New York Yankee Derek Jeter, and will continue to work towards improving public schools through increased funding, greater access to technology, and stronger support for teachers.